ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

     </video>
 </div>

-::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won with one of the most decisive ways a tiebreaker could end, by a slim 3,775 points, and advanced to the Semifinals in the winners' bracket.
+::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won in one of the most exciting ways a tiebreaker could end, namely by a slim 3,775 points, and advanced to the Semifinals in the winners' bracket.

 ### Semifinals: ::{ flag=KR }:: Peaceful vs. ::{ flag=JP }:: _Kan2